 The weakfish stock is depleted and overfishing is not occurring (NEFSC 2009a, NEFSC 2009b).
 In general, weakfish biomass has declined to an all time low, total mortality is currently high, and non-fishing mortality has increased in recent years.
-Given this situation, recent fishery removals (landings and dead discards combined) represent a significant proportion of the remaining biomass and further exacerbate the stock decline.
+While overfishing has not occurred in recent years, harvest was reduced by an estimated 60% in Addendum IV to reduce additional mortality from fishing and poise the stock for a quicker recovery should natural mortality decline.

-Between 1982 and 1990, age 1+ weakfish biomass1 declined drastically from 113.1 million pounds to 17.6 million pounds (Figure 1).
+Between 1982 and 1990, age 1+ weakfish biomass declined drastically from 113.1 million pounds to 17.6 million pounds (Figure 1).
 Overfishing was the main cause of this decline, with fishing mortality (F) accounting for about 60-90% of total mortality (fishing plus natural mortality) during the period.
-Fishing mortality2 peaked at 1.01 in 1989, but with the implementation of management measures in the early to mid-1990s, F declined to 0.24 in 1995 and biomass responded favorably by increasing to a peak of 62.1 million pounds in 1996 (Figure 1).
+Fishing mortality peaked at 1.01 in 1989, but with the implementation of management measures in the early to mid-1990s, F declined to 0.24 in 1995 and biomass responded favorably by increasing to a peak of 62.1 million pounds in 1996 (Figure 1).
 While F remained relatively stable (between 0.26 and 0.58) after that time, the stock began another drastic decline in 2001 to the time-series low of 10.8 million pounds in 2008.
 However, the contribution of fishing mortality to total mortality was substantially reduced during this period; from 2004-2007 only 10-20% of total mortality is attributed to fishing mortality.
 Conversely, natural mortality has risen substantially since 1995 (Figure 1), and factors such as predation, competition, and changes in the environment are thus believed to be having a stronger influence on recent weakfish stock dynamics than fishing mortality.
 Bycatch and under-reported catches would have to be much greater than those estimated, growing from about 3-4 times the estimates in 1996 to 15-20 times in the most recent years, to account for the biomass decline.
 Thus far, there is no evidence available of an Atlantic coast fishery capable of generating additional unreported weakfish discards of this magnitude.